 Disclaimer: This is not a sponsored post.
 All reviews are based on my experience with the products for a minimum period of one to two weeks.
-The samples reviewed above can be purchased free of cost from their official website by paying a shipping of 150 INR.
+Some of the samples reviewed above can be purchased free of cost from their official website by paying a shipping of 150 INR.